hanzhichao2000/pysentiment/README.rst

 ===========

 This is a library for sentiment analysis in dictionary framework.
-Two dictionaris are provided in the library, namely, Harvard IV-4 and Loughran and McDonald Financial Sentiment Dictionaries, which are sentiment dictionaries for general and financial sentiment analysis.
+Two dictionaries are provided in the library, namely, Harvard IV-4 and Loughran and McDonald Financial Sentiment Dictionaries, which are sentiment dictionaries for general and financial sentiment analysis.